 A couple of other ways to encounter Game Overs are to fail certain quick-time events / “suspicion” scenarios that are vital to the progression.
 These are the sort of life and death situations where the protagonists are attacked by murderous characters and entities, or where Lucas is in immediate danger of being arrested.
 On the subject of suspicion scenarios: In a small handful of conversations with law enforcement characters, it is possible for Lucas to act so oddly that the police will run out of patience with him and decide to bring him in.
 Luckily, Lucas has the convenient power of being able to hear people’s thoughts, which he only ever seems to employ in these specific interactions.
 The insight you gain from passing the accompanying QTEs / reading minds should help you in picking the best dialogue choices, and telling people what they want to hear.
 These make for honestly some of the most interesting scenes in the game.

 More often though, these potentially game-ending events will manifest as visions Lucas has of supernatural forces conspiring to kill him, which he must evade or otherwise thwart.
 Later, these progress into actual fights and chases, which feature Lucas doing his best impression of Neo as he defies gravity and seems to slow down time.
 Of course, rather than put you in direct control of your character for any of these, you’re simply made to play something like the world’s worst rhythm game, where two Simon Says-esque four-button panels appear on either side of the screen, and prompt you to press your corresponding buttons / arrow keys as the buttons light up.
 There are also alternative QTEs that involve building a meter by pressing a pair of keys as quickly as possible, or maintaining balance by tapping left and right to keep a sliding scale as close to center as possible.
 Missing more than a couple of any of these prompts will result in you succumbing to whatever hazard may be headed your way – often in hilarious fashion – which can either force you to repeat the failed sequence or simply fumble on through to the next.
-In either scenario, you will lose one of your “Lives,” which you can hoard a total of five of by collecting cross necklaces hidden across the game.
+In either scenario, you will lose one of your “Lives,” which you can hoard a total of five of by collecting cross necklaces hidden in the world.

 These styles of QTE prompt are also used for a number of non-life-threatening situations, often as a means of performing less intensive actions.
-For example, you will see these prompts appear when playing guitar in Lucas’ apartment, or practice sparring in a gym as Carla / Tyler.
-However, regardless of the stakes, there is a very easy way of guaranteeing you pass any of these given tests of skill: Simply mash all of the buttons all of the time during the Simon Says QTEs, as your incorrect inputs won’t actually count against you.
+For example, you will see these prompts appear when playing guitar in Lucas’ apartment, or sparring in a gym as Carla / Tyler.
+However, regardless of the stakes, there is a very easy way of guaranteeing you pass any of these given tests of skill: Simply mash all of the buttons all of the time during the Simon Says-esque QTEs, as your incorrect inputs won’t actually count against you.
 So long as one of your potentially hundreds of button presses happens to correspond to what is currently being prompted on-screen, you will be counted as having pressed the right button at the right time.
 That being said, most of these scenes are so simple to begin with that the spam technique is hardly necessary.

 Luckily, not all actions are handled in QTE format.
 There are a number of other “minigames” that actually shift the perspective of the game – occasionally into first-person – and allow you to perform more complex actions.
 In the case of Carla, this can involve a bit of first-person shooting at a target range, or attempting to conquer her claustrophobia by navigating some tight, dark spaces through a combination of the sliding scale QTE and first-person movement.
 Neither of these examples are particularly “fun,” but they at least demonstrate an attempt to provide variety and to make you feel as if you have more control over the characters than simply pressing random buttons while they perform death-defying acrobatics.

-Believe it or not though, the most immersive actions are the most mundane; opening cabinets, sitting in chairs, rolling out of bed, et cetera.
+Believe it or not though, the most immersive actions are the most mundane; opening cabinets, sitting in chairs, drinking coffee, et cetera.
 Simple interactions and tasks are performed by moving your mouse / analog stick in specific motions as indicated at the top of the screen, rather than the standard “Press A to do this or B to do this” that the average video game might employ.
 Climbing, for example, might have you click and drag up and then in a circular motion to the left or right, as if moving your arm and hand to reach and grab each rung of a ladder.
 Unfortunately, some of these actions can be rather finicky, resulting in inputs that are lost mid-motion and sequences that may need to be restarted.
 At some point, you might just wish for a simple button prompt and immediate response from the game.